outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

 # Context

-A Consumption Record (CR) is a content-addressed, immutable registry entry that represents a single, verifiable footprint of a user's Act of Consumption on L2 for a given Worldwide Day and User's Bank Account, as defined in the Reflection of Acts of Consumption (June 2025).
-Each record is identified off-chain by a Blake3-based preimage and is submitted on-chain by its 32-byte hash (crHash).
-The preimage is derived by CRA from:
+A Consumption Record (CR) is a content-addressed, immutable registry entry that represents a single, verifiable footprint of a user's Act of Consumption.
-- bank_account_hash = blake3(bic + iban || bban)
-- registered_at = the UTC timestamp (seconds precision, ISO 8601) when the financial institution registered the transaction

 Operational context from the reflection:

 - CRA ingests transactions twice per Worldwide Day (split by local time): after local day end, and after Worldwide Day end (23:59 UTC–12).
 - CRA filters eligible merchant transactions, normalizes them to the CR schema, computes settlement values in Settlement Currency and coen, and generates the cryptographic hash per record.
-- Refunds are represented as negative-value CRs recorded in subsequent periods with references to the original CU and Worldwide Day.
+- Refunds are represented as amendment CRs recorded in subsequent periods with references to the original CU and Worldwide Day.
 - Deduplication is enforced network-wide by ensuring CR hashes are unique across all CUs.

 Creation of records is permissioned to active Consumption Reflection Agents (CRAs) via a CRA Registry.

-This document describes the on-chain logic and data requirements for the L2 Consumption Record registry implemented by the upgradeable smart contract ConsumptionRecordUpgradeable.
+This document describes the on-chain logic and data requirements for the L2 Consumption Record registry implemented by the upgradeable smart contract `ConsumptionRecordUpgradeable`.

 ## Goals

-- Provide a deterministic, append-only registry of consumption records keyed by crHash
+- Provide a deterministic, append-only registry of consumption records keyed by `crHash`
 - Enforce CRA-level access control for submission
-- Support per-record metadata in flexible key/value format
+- Support per-record metadata in a flexible key / value format
 - Support efficient batch submissions with single-timestamp semantics
-- Remain upgradeable via UUPS with strict owner gating

-## Non-Goals

-- On-chain computation or verification of the record hash
-- NFT minting/transfer semantics (the registry is not an ERC-721 token)
-- ZK proof verification (can be added at the factory or L1 bridge layers later)

 # Decision

-We implement an L2 registry contract using Solidity with an upgradeable UUPS proxy pattern.
+We implement smart contract using Solidity with an upgradeable proxy pattern.
 Active CRAs submit records that are stored by their content hash and linked to an owner address with arbitrary metadata.
 The registry exposes querying by crHash and by owner.
-Batch submissions are supported with safety limits.
+Batch submissions are supported by a mutlicall pattern with safety limits.

 Key design choices: